-Prerequisite: Ability to match pitches and perform basic
+Prerequisite: Ability to match pitches and perform basic manual skills manual skills Lactura: Minim

-manual skills

 Lecture: Minimum 16 hours per semester Laboratory: Minimum 32 hours per semester

 Class instruction on wind and percussion instruments.
 A beginning level class open to all, but students must provide their own instruments.
 Music majors interested in learning a second instrument are encouraged to take advantage of this opportunity.
 This course may be taken four times.